Agrapart

 Pascal Agrapart and the Family Estate

-Pascal Agrapart took over operational leadership of the family estate in the 1980s, transforming Agrapart from a conventional Avize grower into one of the most internationally recognized blanc de blancs producers in modern Champagne.
-His brother Fabrice has joined operational leadership in subsequent decades, with the brothers operating as a sibling pair in the estate's day-to-day work.
+Pascal Agrapart took over operational leadership of the family estate in 1984 from his father Pierre.
+Today Pascal runs the estate with his son Ambroise, who joined for the 2018 vintage as the fifth generation.
+Pascal's brother Fabrice has since split off to run a separate house, Agrapart Avize.
 Pascal's commercial visibility has been unusually consistent across the 2000s, 2010s, and 2020s, with the estate occupying a firm position in the upper tier of Côte des Blancs grower-Champagne throughout that span.
 Generational continuity through the next generation is anticipated as Pascal's children come of age in the wine trade.

-- Pascal Agrapart took over operational leadership of family estate in 1980s
+- Pascal Agrapart took over operational leadership of family estate in 1984 from his father Pierre

 - Consistent commercial visibility across 2000s, 2010s, 2020s